Steveorevo/cg-pws-vm/install-debian-linux.md

 * Enter 'personal-web-server' for the password
 * Re-enter 'personal-web-server' to confirm

-The installer will then configure the clock; Code Garden's corporate office and support is based in California, USA.
+The installer will then configure the clock; CodeGarden's corporate office and support is based in California, USA.
 To maintain compatibility with optional SaaS services, be sure to select 'Pacific' for the timezone by continuing with the following:

 * Press arrow down 3 times to select the 'Pacific' timezone, then enter to continue.